xCompass-AI/GeneCompass/README.md

 ## Finetune the model
 ### Cell-type Annotation
 We performed a comprehensive analysis of diverse organ datasets from humans and mice.
-See cell-type annotation [example](downstream_tasks/celltype_annotation.ipynb)  on hMS.
+See cell-type annotation [example](downstream_tasks/examples/celltype_annotation.ipynb)  on hMS.

 ### In-silico Perturbation for GRN Inference
 The GRN prediction is based on the cosine similarity of gene embeddings between origin state and in silico perturbed state.
 By comparing the cosine similarity among genes except for the TF, those with low cosine similarity genes are prone to be considered as Target Genes (TG).
-See insilico_perturbation [example](downstream_tasks/insilico_perturbation.ipynb).
+See insilico_perturbation [example](downstream_tasks/examples/insilico_perturbation.ipynb).

 ### Improved gene perturbation prediction using GEARS
 Part here is using Gears to implement large model coding to predict changes in gene expression after gene perturbation in downstream tasks.
-The overall code is based on the initial Gears, where the parts that generate the code are tweaked and modified.
-Gears: Implements the predictive function of Gears expression change
+The overall code is based on the initial Gears, where the parts that generate the code are tweaked and modified.（Gears: Implements the predictive function of Gears expression change.）
-norman_pre_properturb_processed: The result of processed Norman data sets Data preprocessing code: A layer supplement to the data set that is required for Gears-specific modifications, outside of the genecompass large model.
+Data preprocessing code: A layer supplement to the data set that is required for Gears-specific modifications, outside of the genecompass large model.
-Can be directly by [example](gears/gears_code/gears_work.py) corresponding wlhuang in the environment for the server
+Can be directly by [example](downstream_tasks/gears/gears_code/gears_work.py) corresponding gears in the environment for the server

 ### GRN inference

-This task is included in [GRN inference](grn_inference) folder, please go to corresponding folder and read [README.md](grn_inference/README.md) to implement the task
+This task is included in [GRN inference](downstream_tasks/grn_inference) folder, please go to corresponding folder and read [README.md](downstream_tasks/grn_inference/README.md) to implement the task

 ### Drug dose response

-This task is included in [Drug dose response](drug_dose_response) folder, please go to corresponding folder and read [README.md](drug_dose_response/README.md) to implement the task
+This task is included in [Drug dose response](downstream_tasks/drug_dose_response) folder, please go to corresponding folder and read [README.md](downstream_tasks/drug_dose_response/README.md) to implement the task

 ### Gene expression profiling

-This task is included in [Gene expression profiling](gene_expression_profiling) folder, please go to corresponding folder and read [README.md](gene_expression_profiling/README.md) to implement the task
+This task is included in [Gene expression profiling](downstream_tasks/gene_expression_profiling) folder, please go to corresponding folder and read [README.md](downstream_tasks/gene_expression_profiling/README.md) to implement the task